Slim, attractive chassis; Gorgeous 4K Nvidia G-Sync display; Great overall and graphics performance; Excellent sound;

 But no matter how much cooling Razer installs, it's hard to keep an all-metal chassis cool.
 After 15 minutes of playing through Witcher 3, the touchpad measured 101 degrees Fahrenheit, several degrees over our 95-degree comfort threshold.
 The center of the system hit 119 degrees, while the undercarriage measured 121 degrees.

 Once things cooled down, we streamed an HD YouTube video for 15 minutes, and the touchpad and space between the G and H keys hit 90 and 98 degrees.
 The bottom of the system registered a toasty 103 degrees.

 The Blade Pro's 1920 x 1080, 2-megapixel camera is one of the better integrated shooters.
 And although the picture's detail was a bit on the fuzzy side, the camera caught the exact shade of my electric-blue dress and chocolate skin tone.

 Software and Warranty

-You'll see only a few bloatware apps, including Facebook, Royal Revolt 2, Twitter and Drawboard PDF.
+You'll see only a few bloatware apps, including Facebook, Fallout Shelter, Twitter and Drawboard PDF.
 Buyers of the system also will be eligible for a free download of FL Studio 12 Producer Edition, a professional music production suite.

-I had a blast reviewing the $3,699 starting configuration of the Razer Blade Pro, which has a 2.6-GHz Intel Core i7-6700HQ processor, 32GB of RAM, a pair of 256GB M.2 PCIe SSDs in RAID 0 configuration and an Nvidia GeForce GTX 1080 GPU with 8GB of VRAM.
-If that's not enough storage, you can get either two 512GB SSDs or a pair of 1TB M.2 PCIe SSDs in RAID 0 configuration for $3,999 or $4,499, respectively.
+I had a grand ol' time reviewing the $3,999 base configuration of the Razer Blade Pro, which has an overclocked 2.9-GHz Intel Core i7-7820HK processor with 32GB of RAM, a pair of 256GB PCIe SSD in RAID 0 configuration and a Nvidia GeForce GTX 1080 GPU with 8GB of VRAM.

 |Operating System||Windows 10 Home|